-At Churchill Primary School, we recognise that understanding our emotions is a key aspect of understanding and managing behaviour.
-As a nurturing school, our approach (based on the Nurture UK 6 principles) ensures that the development of positive social, emotional and learning behaviours is at the heart of our behaviour policy.
+As a nurturing school, our approach (based on the Nurture UK 6 principles) ensures the development of positive social, emotional and learning behaviours.
 We understand that behaviour is a form of communication and is one of the six principles of Nurture.
 We are committed to the emotional and mental well-being of our staff, pupils and parents/ carers.
 We use our understanding of social and emotional development and learning as part of our approaches to all learning and in our response to behaviour.

 Central to the school's ethos on behaviour is the quality of the relationships between adults and pupils and the ways in which pupils and adults treat each other.
-Our nurturing culture embraces a relationship-based approach to learning.

-We encourage everyone to take responsibility for their own actions, develop self-discipline, have respect for themselves, others and the environment.
+We encourage everyone to take responsibility for their own

+<section-header><section-header><section-header><complex-block> actions, develop self-discipline, have respect for themselves, others and the environment.
 Through this we create a calm, happy, caring school, which enables effective teaching and learning to take place.

-It is acknowledged that members of the school community may have different parenting experiences and views on behaviour but we aspire to having some key principles that reflect our school ethos and that everybody upholds.
+Although our school community is made up of people from different backgrounds, we aspire to having some key principles that reflect our school ethos and that everybody upholds.